 The word sustainability is defined as "avoidance of the depletion of natural resources in order to maintain an ecological balance"

-If I can reuse a shipping product like a biodegradable peanut or biodegradable biobased plant based plastic bag BEFORE using new shipping supplies I've bought in order to delay buying more new supplies, I will absolutely without hesitation REUSE what we already have.
+If we can reuse a shipping product like a biodegradable peanut or biodegradable bio based plant based plastic bag before using new shipping supplies I've bought in order to delay buying more new supplies, I will absolutely without hesitation REUSE what we already have.
 If this is greenwashing, then ok, I'm fine with that.
 I'm not really too concerned with the marketing side to be quite honest.

 Simply put, we create products that produce less waste and we commit to creating less waste as a manufacturer wherever and whenver possible.
 We aren't perfect but we continually work towards fulfilling our standards.

 Where are we at today as a Company?